alejandrodl/dubme_adl/README.md

 ## Results

 Here, we present the results I gathered without analysing them (they are discussed in the [Discussion](#discussion) section below).
+All videos, original audios from videos, denoised files, noise files, trasncriptions, and ground truth transcriptions can be found in the [data](data/) directory.

 ### Noise Separation Timing